MarounMaroun/flipoff/README.md

 sh install.sh raiseit
 ```

-If you don't supply executable name, it'll default to "finger".
+If you don't supply executable name, it'll default to "flipoff".

-<sup>Note that if you're using the major UNIX command `finger`, it'll be overriden if you don't provide a name</sup>

 ### Running

-`finger` selects a random finger and raises it for you.
+`flipoff` selects a random finger and raises it for you.

 It will slowly raise it so you can enjoy every moment of it.

-`:$ finger`
+`:$ flipoff`

 ![FINGER](/imgs/finger.gif)